Axway/api-builder-docs/content/en/docs/v3_to_v4_upgrade_guide/_index.md

 },
 ```

-In v4, there are three nodehandlers that were renamed and repackaged as Flow-Node plugins (bas64, doT, and json), and need to be renamed.
+In v4, there are three nodehandlers that were renamed and repackaged as flow-node plugins (bas64, doT, and json), and need to be renamed.

 | v3 | v4 |
 | --- | --- |